Smallville, Dark Angel, and Supernatural.

 Ferris Bueller's Day Off, The Cable Guy, Election, Inspector Gadget, Finding Amanda, Then She Found Me, voice work in The Lion King, probably other stuff.

 I guess I first saw him as Dave Rygalski on Gilmore Girls, and he was really cool there.
 Then of course came The O.C., and I gotta say Seth Cohen was the best part of that show.
 And there was Mr. & Mrs. Smith, and Jennifer's Body, and an episode of New Girl, and a very small role in The Ring.

 Brown, Clancy See voice actors A-B

-I know him from Reservoir Dogs; and Fargo; and The Big Lebowski; and Ghost World; and Art School Confidential; and Escape from L.A.; and some voice work.
+I know him from Reservoir Dogs; and Fargo; and The Big Lebowski; and Ghost World; and Art School Confidential; and Escape from L.A.; and Big Fish; and some voice work.